Waznop/Project-2.1---Snake/README.md

 vector<Pos> snake;
 ```

 A snake is represented by a vector of Pos.
 The first element is the position of the head, the rest represents the body, in order.
-There shouldn't be any duplicate positions except at the beginning where the snake is all squished together.
+There shouldn't be any duplicate positions except at the beginning where the snake is all squished together at a random valid position.

 Eg. At the beginning of the game, the snake is randomly spawned at position (2, 0):
 ```